mdkessler/starter-academic/content/home/experience.md

     date_start: '2019-12-02'
     date_end: '2021-02-21'
     description: |2-

         * Identified associations between latent patterns of immune checkpoint inhibitor response in melanoma and progression free survival
-        * Participated in projects working to integrate single cell transcriptomic and epigenomic sequencing data
+        * Worked on the integration of single cell transcriptomic and epigenomic sequencing data
-        * Used feature selection to identify candidate genes from high-dimensional transcriptomic data
         * Developed and implemented a novel machine learning algorithm that uses a top-scoring pairs (TSP) approach to perform regression
         * Characterized the super enhancer landscape and associated transcription factor enrichements in head and neck squamous cell carcinoma
         * Identified gene candidates underpinning the association between vitamin D and head and neck cancer
-        * Led a project developing and implementing a method to estimate per sample immunogenicity scores that derive from cancer-specific alternative splicing events
+        * Worked on the implemention of a method to estimate per sample immunogenicity scores that derive from cancer-specific alternative splicing events splicing events
       <!--
       Responsibilities included: